 On the corner of West 146th Street and Amsterdam Avenue in New York, Amsterdam Pharmacy sits wedged between a fried chicken joint and a pizza parlor.
 The storefront’s green paint is chipping, and the sidewalk leading to the pharmacy is in desperate need of renovation.
 A pair of teenagers sits outside the store and smokes cigarettes, conversing in Spanish and English.

 Although the CVS building two blocks away is three times larger and often cheaper, Amsterdam’s customers remain loyal.
-For some of the Bronx’s undocumented residents, the local pharmacy is a safe haven amid national political turmoil.
+For some of the Bronx’s residents, the local pharmacy is a safe haven amid national political turmoil.

 Maria moved to the Bronx from Mexico fourteen years ago with her then-six-month-old daughter.
-She heard the Bronx had other people like her: single mothers fleeing abusive relationships, hoping to build stable lives in the U.S.
+She heard the Bronx had other people like her: single mothers fleeing abusive relationships, hoping to build stable lives in the U.S. Since then, Maria has obtained legal status in the United States.
+After obtaining legal status, she found Amsterdam pharmacy, which offered her employment.

 Since 1989, New York has been a “sanctuary city,” a place where local law enforcement officials and public servants limit their assistance to federal immigration officers.
 These cities—which include New Haven, New York, Washington, D.C., and Baltimore—often do not use municipal funds to enforce immigration laws and do not allow local police officers to inquire about residents’ immigration status.

-After moving to the Bronx, Maria joined a community of about 110,000 undocumented residents.
+When Maria initially moved to the Bronx, Maria joined a community of about 110,000 undocumented residents.

-Michael is a another loyal customer to Amsterdam Pharmacy.
+Michael is a loyal customer to Amsterdam Pharmacy.
 He walked in at noon, hugged Maria, and picked out a birthday card for his girlfriend.
 He couldn’t find one he liked, but he wasn’t concerned.

 “Yeah, a big drugstore would have a lot more options, but I know the manager here, I know [Maria], I know them all,” he said in an interview with The Politic.
 “They’ve helped me through some rough times…they knew me when I barely spoke English.
 I love it here.”